rapid7/insightconnect-plugins/microsoft_atp/help.md

 # Version History

+* 2.0.0 - Update to refactor connection and actions
 * 1.5.1 - New spec and help.md format for the Extension Library
 * 1.5.0 - Fix issue where triggers always returned a blank payload
 * 1.4.0 - New trigger Get Alerts | New action Get Machine Action